Skip to content

 3. Click the Manual Task card.

-4. Enter a unique name and a description for the component.
-You can use the name and description given below:
+4. Enter a unique name and description for the component.
+You can use the following values:

 Field Value